Asian Bar Ramai Soup Curry in Higashi-ku, Sapporo

 — Asian Bar Ramai Soup Curry

-The digital menu does a “B-” job at guiding you through process.
+The digital menu does a “B-” job at guiding you through the process.
 You pick what kind of soup curry you want, then the amount of soup, then the level of spiciness, then the toppings, then the amount of rice.

 To my order, I added some broccoli (as an extra topping), a tempura shrimp, and a beer.